francis0407/hex_platform/README.md

-# hex_platform
+# Hex Platform
-Hex platform built by qt
+This is a Platform for Hex AI writing in C++.